Podcasts: All the latest from the BTSC family of Pittsburgh Steelers podcasts shows, Sunday edition

 Listen to the show on the player below:

-There’s always a lot of material rolling through a Steelers fan’s cranium on game day.
+There’s always a lot of material rolling trough a Steelers fan’s cranium on game day.
 What’s the injury report telling us?
 Did something happen that I missed?
 Am I going to even see the game in my broadcast area?
 What’s the line if I want to bet my mortgage on the game?
 At BTSC, we’re no different.
-Join BTSC with our last-minute thoughts as you prepare to wave that Terrible Towel.
-This week, Dave Schofield gives his final thoughts right before the Steelers contest against the Buccaneers.
+Join BTSC with our last minute thoughts as you prepare to wave that Terrible Towel.
+This week, Dave Schofield gives his last minute thoughts right before the Steelers contest against the Dolphins.

 Rundown: